ATECoder/vba.core/src/core/readme.md

 ## [User-Defined Type Not Defined error]

 Occasionally, this error message displays when compiling this project.
-Importing all code files did not resolve this issue per the above link.
+This was solved as follows:
+1. save a copy;
+2. if this does not work:
+	1. Brows for the workbook in Excel;
+	2. From the _Open_ menu dropdown select the repare option.

 # Feedback